DrDanielh/UiAbot/docs/src/perception.rst

 Visualizing mechanical odometry, LiDAR, and IMU
 -----------------------------------------------

 This guide launches all nodes required to drive the UiAbot remotely using the pc keyboard, in addition to the sensor nodes for the LiDAR and IMU.
 It also launches the mechanical odometry node which calculates the robot position relative to the intial frame.
-The robot description is also published to the network, which enables the visualization in RViz.
+The robot description is also published to the network, which enables the visualization in RViz on the remote PC.

 1. Run the following command on the **jetson** to launch the control and sensor nodes: